 The store rooms in the north west section of the mortuary temple contained various fragments of statues of the king including pieces from a large pink granite statue which some experts consider was the centerpiece of the entire complex.

 The statue was probably placed at the end of the narrow corridor along the central axis of the temple so that the king could gaze out across the causeway.
 There were also fragments from a limestone altar.
-It is though that the false door stood on a small granite platform against the east face of the pyramid rather than in the mortuary temple.
+It is thought that the false door stood on a small granite platform against the east face of the pyramid rather than in the mortuary temple.
 A small square chamber with a single pillar in its centre is thought to be a forerunner of the antechamber of the mortuary temples of the fifth dynasty pharaohs.

 The causeway was partially constructed by Shepseskaf after Menkaure’s death, but it seems that it was not completed.
 It halts at the west side of Khufu’s quarry and we do not know for sure whether it connected with the valley temple or ran along the west wall of the temple.